 If you’re constantly turning your head to view PDFs in Google Drive, then you (and your neck) will benefit from learning how to rotate a PDF in Google Drive.

-How to View a Rotated Version of a PDF in Google Drive
+How to Rotate a PDF in Google Drive

 Rotate counterclockwise.
 This step might vary depending on which web browser you’re using but most browsers support similar functionality.